angelsk/jocarter/cv.md

 University of Nottingham (January 2004 – September 2005) - Representative on the Student-Staff Consultative Committee (MSc in IT), IT Officer on the Student Union Societies Executive Committee

-LiveJournal.com Customer Support (January 2003 - January 2005) - Volunteer support help, trainer and mentor on Technical Support Team and member of the French translation team for technical documentation
+LiveJournal.com Customer Support (January 2003 - January 2005)

 ## OTHER INTERESTS